 • Printers

 Common elements required to administer an endpoint security strategy include an operating system (OS), a VPN client, and anti-virus software.
-Organizations will typically use a centralized endpoint security management system, which involves a host system and "clients" installed on each device.
+Organizations typically use a centralized endpoint security management system, which involves a host system and "clients" installed on each device.

 10 Keystones of Effective Endpoint Security Management